 New York Peace Institute (New York, NY)

-Police Training and Mediation Referral Initiative - This $380,000, three-year grant dramatically expands a highly successful mediation training for police officers throughout New York City, creating cadres of Neighborhood Coordination Officers specially trained to de-escalate and resolve conflict, and to foster, more positive relations with the people and communities they serve.
+Police Training and Mediation Referral Initiative - A three-year, $380,000 grant to provide specialized mediation and de-escalation training for police officers throughout New York City, creating cadres of Neighborhood Coordination Officers specially trained to de-escalate and resolve conflict, and to foster more positive relations with local communities.
 The project also creates a robust referral program to community mediation centers and resources for creating similar programs for law enforcement agencies nationwide. http://nypeace.org/